How do you want to be remembered?

 Making a planned gift is not just for those who have enormous wealth or special financial expertise.
 Planned giving is for anyone with a generous spirit who wants to remember Christ Church in their financial plans.
 There are many creative options to consider in making a charitable gift to the church, including those with tax benefits.

-Where to start if you interested in giving a gift?
+Where to start if you are interested in giving a gift?
 Consider first reflecting on the matter in prayer.
 There is no need to go it alone.
 If you would like to discuss your intentions with us, the rector would welcome the opportunity to meet with you.
-You can make an appointment with the rector at email@example.com.
+You can make an appointment with the Rector at firstname.lastname@example.org.

-Individual Endowment Funds:
+Individual Endowment Funds

 Pooled Income Fund